wren-coder/wren-coder-cli/docs/troubleshooting.md

 ## Frequently asked questions (FAQs)

-- **Q: How do I update Gemini CLI to the latest version?**
+- **Q: How do I update Wren Coder CLI to the latest version?**
-  - A: If installed globally via npm, update Gemini CLI using the command `npm install -g @google/gemini-cli@latest`.
+  - A: If installed globally via npm, update Wren Coder CLI using the command `npm install -g @google/gemini-cli@latest`.
 If run from source, pull the latest changes from the repository and rebuild using `npm run build`.

-- **Q: Where are Gemini CLI configuration files stored?**
+- **Q: Where are Wren Coder CLI configuration files stored?**
   - A: The CLI configuration is stored within two `settings.json` files: one in your home directory and one in your project's root directory.
 In both locations, `settings.json` is found in the `.wren/` folder.
 Refer to [CLI Configuration](./cli/configuration.md) for more details.

 - **Q: Why don't I see cached token counts in my stats output?**